Policy Language Review

 Cause and Effect: Managing the Construction Defect Claim – webinar/workshop series

 My insurance claim career spans 43+ years, all of which have been spent managing, directly or in a supervisory capacity, commercial and personal lines insurance claims.
-For the the last 28 years, I have specialized in commercial long-term exposure, or continuous property damage/bodily injury/toxic tort claims on a national basis, primarily, but not exclusively, involving construction defect, environmental, toxic tort, and product liability, and design professional liability claims.
+For the the last 29 years, I have specialized in commercial long-term exposure, or continuous property damage/bodily injury/toxic tort claims on a national basis, primarily, but not exclusively, involving construction defect, environmental, toxic tort, and product liability, and design professional liability claims.
 I frequently collaborate with underwriting professionals to draft and redraft policy language.
 My experience also includes construction accident claims, particularly third-party-over actions in New York.

 During the first 14+ years of my career, I supervised personal lines claims, both on a primary and umbrella basis, in the State of New Jersey.
 It was during this time, in the early 1990s, that I qualified as an expert in the evaluation of automobile bodily injury claims in Federal Court.
 On behalf of the U.S., I testified as an expert in Newark Federal Court in two related automobile insurance fraud prosecutions of a fraud ring that included a physician, three attorneys, and their respective office staffs.